 After completion of the courses, they will be able to perform all common work in these areas.
 This will enable them to find a job or start their own business.

 Information & Guidance

 The women it concerns often don't only lack professional knowledge and skills; many of them are also dealing with a variety of social, legal and emotional issues.
 For this reason we have compiled an additional program, offering information and guidance in a variety of areas.
 Think of such things as legal, commercial and administrative knowledge and skills; computer knowledge and skills; setting up a business plan and applying for a micro credit; job application; legal aid for the application of identity papers, birth certificates and child support; social support; and family planning, sexual education and HIV-prevention.
-This additional program will take one daypart per week during three months.

 Become a donor or make a gift

 Donate by Wire Transfer

 our ABN AMRO bank account